CesarVasquez2001/notes-manager/README.md

 # notes-manager-backend
-Application for the management of notes and categories, using SpringBoot
+Application for notes and categories management, using SpringBoot as backend.